 Please click here to see Psychology department information.

-Click here to go to information about declaring a major.
+Click here to go to information about declaring a minor.

 Click here for information about Academic Policies

 Students must complete a minimum of 15 PSYC credit hours.

 Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the minor GPA.
 Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.